Niranjankr96/bjjaiswal.github.io/_posts/2018-06-30-Introduction-to-Artificial-Intelligence-and-its-branches.md

-Today, we can no more state that we are living in `Information Technology` era.
+Today, we can no more state that we are living in __Information Technology__ era.
 We have come far beyond the IT.
-We are living in `Artificial Intelligence` age.
-AI is affecting diverse industries ranging from `healthcare to an automobile, video games to military, finance and economics to audit`, and many more.
+We are living in __Artificial Intelligence__ age.
+AI is affecting diverse industries ranging from __healthcare to an automobile__, __video games to military__, __finance and economics to audit__, and many more.

  > "Artificial intelligence": When a machine mimics "cognitive" functions that humans associate with other human minds, such as "learning" and "problem solving" - Russell & Norvig, 2009

-We all are familiar with word `Artificial Intelligence` form movies like "The Terminator","The Matrix", "A Space Odyssey", etc, and best classic novels like "Frankenstein", "The Hitchhiker guide to the Galaxy", and many more.
-But it's an arduous task to explain Artificial Intelligence to novice and distinguish it for its branches like `Machine Learning` and `Deep Learning`.
+We all are familiar with word Artificial Intelligence form movies like "The Terminator","The Matrix", "A Space Odyssey", etc, and best classic novels like "Frankenstein", "The Hitchhiker guide to the Galaxy", and many more.
+But it's an arduous task to explain Artificial Intelligence to novice and distinguish it for its branches like __Machine Learning__ and __Deep Learning__.
 In this post, I will try to explain in a laconic way despite being cogent: How AI, Machine Learning and Deep learning are different from each other nevertheless, shelter under the same umbrella.

 ### History
 During 1900s, when researcher discovered that digital computers can simulate any process of formal reasoning a.k.a Church–Turing thesis- an idea was embroiled among the researchers.
-The idea to accumulate understanding from `Neurobiology`,`Information Theory`, `Cybernetics` and many other branches for Natural science and engineering to build a `electronic brain` or `artificial brain`.
+The idea to accumulate understanding from __Neurobiology__, __Information Theory__, __Cybernetics__ and many other branches for Natural science and engineering to build a __electronic brain__ or __artificial brain__.

 <div style="text-align:center"><img src ="/img/2018-06-30/Artificial-Brain.png"/></div>